A Complete Introduction On The Kanban Methodology – DevstringxHimanshu Yadav

 Physical boards are much more preferred if all the team members live in the same building.
 Digital boards like Kanban are much more reliable when the team is distributed and they live in different places.
 This board helps everyone to have equal access to the information.
 And they are able to access the information from anywhere, especially the people outside your current location

 A card is an item in each column.
 You can think of Kanban Card as a work item.
 One card per work item.
 We can make cards for all the things we are working on and place them in the appropriate stage of the workflow.
 (To-do, in Progress, or Ready).

 - A Description

-We can also add helpful information like due date, priority, status, etc. We can attach photos videos or the design related to what needs to be done on the card.
+With the help of the Kanban card, we can also add helpful information like due date, priority, status, etc. We can attach photos videos or the design related to what needs to be done on the card.
 We can also assign people on the card.

-We can create a separate work item (checklist) within the card and assign people to those small tasks that can be done without having to create a separate card and make the board bigger and more complex.
+Apart from that, We can create a separate work item (checklist) within the card and assign people to those small tasks that can be done without having to create a separate card and make the board bigger and more complex.